shamazmazum/voxvision/Manual.md

 structure where an implementation of camera interface is stored.
 To call an instance method you must always use `camera->iface` to refer to the camera's methods.
-To call a class method you can use both `camera->iface` (if you already have an instance of that class) or camera interface getter.
+To call a class method you can use both `camera->iface` (if you already have an instance of that class) or camera methods getter.

 The goal which is achieved by keeping camera interface and camera implementation apart is to make it possible for user to define his/her own camera classes.
 You can